 Why is this important?

-- starting their adventure with business;
+- Starts their adventure with business

 Personas in legal services

-Step 3: Create your clients' persona
+Step 3: Create your clients' personas

 Creating a buyer persona depends on the industry and the product or service that will be bought.
 The decision-maker is different in each case.